Premature Magazine Renewal Notices

 Tips to Avoid Unintended Early Renewals

-Some companies count on the fact that subscribers do not always know when their subscription ends.
-To avoid renewing earlier than you want or need to, consider the following tips:
+Companies may count on the fact that subscribers do not always know their subscriptions and when they end.
+To avoid premature or fraudulent renewals, consider the following tips:

 - Keep a list of all your magazine subscriptions and their expiration dates.
 Before you renew a subscription, check the list.
 Update the list each time you renew.

 - Some states’ laws (not Minnesota) require magazine companies to disclose the expiration date on the mailing label of the magazine and on any renewal notices.
 As a result, many renewal notices and magazine labels list the expiration date somewhere on the notice or label.
 Look closely, though, because the expiration date may be hard to find or difficult to distinguish—like in the example below, which uses a “MMYY” format.

 - If you receive a renewal notice, check your list or ask the publisher to tell you when your current subscription ends.